MysteryPancake/Houdini-VBD/README.md

 vector force = 0;
 matrix3 hessian = 0;

-// Add forces to the force and hessian variables accumulateInertiaForceAndHessian(force, hessian); // Influences due to mass and inertia accumulateMaterialForceAndHessian(force, hessian); // Influences due to constraints (eg mass-spring or neo-hookean) accumulateDampingForceAndHessian(force, hessian); // Influences due to damping
+// Add influences to the force and hessian variables accumulateInertiaForceAndHessian(force, hessian); // Influences due to mass and inertia accumulateMaterialForceAndHessian(force, hessian); // Influences due to constraints (eg mass-spring or neo-hookean) accumulateDampingForceAndHessian(force, hessian); // Influences due to damping